afloresep/afloresep.github.io/_posts/2025-05-23-LinearRegressionScratch.md

 Linear regression is one of the simplest and most widely used supervised machine-learning algorithms.
-At its core, it assumes a linear relationship between input features $x$ and a real‐valued output $y$, and learns weights $\theta$ so that
+At its core, it assumes a linear relationship between input features $x$ and a real‐valued output $y$, and learns weights $\theta$ so that we can make a prediction ($h_\thetay(x)$)

 $$
 h_\theta(x) = \theta^T x
 $$

-best fits the observed data.
+And we want the predictions of our model to fit the observed data as good as possible.
 In this post we’ll:

 	1. Introduce the notation and cost function.

 	2. The Cost Function

 	3. Learning $\theta$: Gradient Descent

 	4. Numpy implementation: predicting house prices.

-	5 Visualization
+	5 Visualization of our learning

 ## Building a Linear Regression from Scratch in Python